zacbir/snagajob-hiring-tool/README.md

 #### Question

-Has an id, a textual element, and a list of Answers.
+Has an id, a textual element, a list of Answers, and a boolean designating the question as optional, defaulting to False (i.e., required by default).

 A Question is valid so long as any of its Answers are acceptable.